Martin Buber: Hasidism and mysticism

 Buber was a scholar, interpreter, and translator of Hasidic lore.
-He viewed Hasidism as a source of cultural renewal for Judaism, frequently citing examples from the Hasidic tradition that emphasized community, interpersonal life, and meaning in common activities (e. g., a worker's relation to his tools).
-The Hasidic ideal, according to Buber, emphasized a life lived in the unconditional presence of God, where there was no distinct separation between daily habits and religious experience.
-This was a major influence on Buber's philosophy of anthropology, which considered the basis of human existence as dialogical.
+He viewed Hasidism as a source of cultural renewal for Judaism, frequently citing examples from the Hasidic tradition that emphasized community, interpersonal life, and meaning in everyday activities (e.g., a worker's relation to his tools).
+The Hasidic ideal, according to Buber, emphasized a life lived in the unconditional presence of God, with no distinct separation between daily habits and religious experience.
+This was a major influence on Buber's philosophy of anthropology, which held that the basis of human existence is dialogical.

-In 1906, Buber published Die Geschichten des Rabbi Nachman, a collection of the tales of the Rabbi Nachman of Breslov, a renowned Hasidic rebbe, as interpreted and retold in a Neo-Hasidic fashion by Buber.
+In 1906, Buber published Die Geschichten des Rabbi Nachman, a collection of the tales of Rabbi Nachman of Breslov, a renowned Hasidic rebbe, as interpreted and retold in a Neo-Hasidic fashion by Buber.
 Two years later, Buber published Die Legende des Baalschem (stories of the Baal Shem Tov), the founder of Hasidism.